 Employee Loyalty – Being an inclusive employer evokes feelings of pride that improve staff satisfaction and reduces turnover rates.
 Being inclusive also allows you to stand out as an employer, helping you attract a more diverse team, gain a wider perspective, and become more innovative.

-International Guidelines – The Web Content Accessibility Guidelines (WCAG) and are the premium standards that should be adopted by organizations globally.
-The next update to WCAG 3.0 is due in 2022.
+International Guidelines – The Web Content Accessibility Guidelines (WCAG) are the premium standards that should be adopted by organizations globally.
+The next update to WCAG 2.2 is due in April 2023.

 How Does Recite Me Help?